Amended Constitution 2015

 1.1 The Association shall be a British Isles (United Kingdom Eire and Channel Islands) non-profit making society to be known as the British Burn Association and registered in the United Kingdom as a Charity (no. 260167).

-2.1 The Association is established to promote for the benefit of the public study into burn prevention, burn treatment and burn care and in particular:
+2.1 The Association is established to promote for the benefit of the public study into burn prevention, burn care and burn injury outcome and in particular:

 I. To disseminate knowledge and to stimulate prevention in the field of burns

 II.
-To promote education in all aspects of burn care including first aid active
+To promote education in all aspects of burn care.

 III.
-To promote and support research into scientific clinical and social aspects
+To promote and support research into scientific, clinical and societal aspects of burn injury.

 2.2 The Executive Committee may establish formal mechanisms for information exchange with such other bodies or societies including health service and governmental agencies as are deemed to share common cause with the Association or where such liaison is likely to lead to more effective pursuit of the aims of the Association.